ossarga/cassandra-data-migrator/README.md

 # cassandra-data-migrator

-Cassandra Data Migrator docker image designed to be run by a container orchestrator
+[Cassandra Data Migrator](https://github.com/datastax/cassandra-data-migrator) Docker image designed to be run by a container orchestrator.